blackbalancef/blackbalancef/README.md

 🌍 Open to any collaborations and new opportunities.

-💡 Passionate about building AI-powered products
+💡 Passionate about building AI-powered products.

 📫 Reach me on [linkedin](https://www.linkedin.com/in/ivan-matveev-3abb39234/)